Skip to Content

 Bilharzia (Schistosomiasis) in Uganda

-In order to prevent bilharzia infection, it is important to avoid swimming in any freshwaters that may be contaminated with the parasite.
-It is wise to wear protective clothing such as waders or waterproof boots when fishing or performing any other activity where coming into contact with potentially infected water may be unavoidable.
+The best way to prevent a bilharzia infection is to avoid swimming in any freshwaters that may be contaminated with the parasite.
+Wear protective clothing such as waders or waterproof boots when wading in potentially infected water.
 In general, it’s best not to swim in any lakes in Uganda, including lake Victoria.

 Ebola